 Plasmodium vivax infections can cause repeated relapses of clinical disease due to dormant life-stages hidden in the liver.
 However, the only drugs that can effectively treat P. vivax infections and prevent relapses can also cause serious side-effects in people with G6PD deficiency.
 Under the leadership of Dr. Rosalind Howes, MAP is gathering data to describe the spatial epidemiology of G6PD deficiency.
 Read More

 There is a wealth of case data from national health systems that is becoming available.
-Under the leadership of Dr Harry Gibson, the ROAD-MAP team is investing resource in pulling these data together to make a coherent global dataset of reported incidence and deaths at a sub-national level.
+The ROAD-MAP team is investing resource in pulling these data together to make a coherent global dataset of reported incidence and deaths at a sub-national level.

 The Malaria Atlas Project curates an extensive collection of cross-sectional cluster-level malaria survey data.
 The vast majority of these data is available for download as part of our commitment to open access.
 Read More